IT'S A BIRD, IT'S A PLANE, NO...IT'S AN AFRICAN KID HERO: THE TYPE OF HERO ARCHETYPES FOR AFRICAN KIDS ANIMATION THAT OFFER MORE TO ANIMATION

 The Creative Problem-Solver

 We need more heroes who use brains over brawn , especially in communities where creativity and innovation are survival tools.
-Examples include:
+In animation, we have seen examples such as Jimmy Neutron and Dexter's Laboratory, as the creative problem solvers who come in work their knowledge in tech and abilities in innovation.

 - A tech-savvy kid who builds gadgets from scrap